PSModule/Store/README.md

 ## Prerequisites

-This module relies on [Microsoft.PowerShell.SecretManagement] and [Microsoft.PowerShell.SecretStore] by defualt.
-You can use other secret vault providers by installing them and setting them as the default provider.
+This module relies on [Microsoft.PowerShell.SecretManagement] and [Microsoft.PowerShell.SecretStore] by default.
+You can use other secret vault providers by installing them and setting them as the provider when calling the function.

 ## Installation